-The Chief Musician is thought by some to be the Lord God Himself, and others suppose him to be a leader of choirs or musicians in David’s time, such as Heman the Singer or Asaph (1 Chronicles 6:33, 16:17, and 25:6).
+The Chief Musician is thought by some to be the Lord God Himself, and others suppose him to be a leader of choirs or musicians in David’s time, such as Heman the singer or Asaph (1 Chronicles 6:33, 16:5-7, and 25:6).

 Jeduthun (mentioned also in the titles of Psalm 62 and 77) was one of the musicians appointed by David to lead Israel’s public worship (1 Chronicles 16:41; 25:1-3).

 This is a Psalm of David, though it cannot be connected to any specific point in his life.
-It is possible that it from later in his life, in his last few years.
+It is possible that it was from his last few years of life.

 A. David finds the words to pray a prayer of wisdom.

 I said, “I will guard my ways,